Fake Education News? With False Betsy DeVos Report, Progressive Sites Fall Victim to the Very Fake News Trend They Criticize

 But this week, Alternet proved that fake news is everywhere and respects no political boundaries.

-Its editor acknowledged Wednesday that the main thrust of its Nov.
-1 article, headlined “Education Officials Expect Betsy DeVos to Resign from Trump Administration” — significantly amplified by the more mainstream site Salon.com and made viral fodder by American Federation of Teachers President Randi Weingarten and others — was incorrect.
+Its editor acknowledged Wednesday that the headline on its Nov.
+1 article, “Education Officials Expect Betsy DeVos to Resign from Trump Administration” — which was significantly amplified by the more mainstream site Salon.com and made viral fodder by American Federation of Teachers President Randi Weingarten and others — was incorrect.

-“It looks like the writer, Chris Sosa, who wrote his own headline at night, got ahead of the story,” Alternet’s executive editor Don Hazen wrote in an email to The 74 Wednesday.
-He added that “the headline does not match the information and the quote in the Politico article” it was taken from, a profile of DeVos, published the morning the Alternet piece was posted.
+In an email to The 74, Alternet’s executive editor Don Hazen wrote “the headline does not match the information and the quote in the Politico article” it was taken from, a profile of DeVos, published the morning the Alternet piece was posted.
 Politico quoted Thomas Toch, director of the think tank FutureEd, saying, “…In Washington education circles, the conversation is already about the post-DeVos landscape, because the assumption is she won’t stay long.”
 Both Alternet and Salon updated their articles Wednesday to fix the mistakes.

 Alternet posted its version of the story that night, on Nov.
 1. A similar story appeared that morning on Rawstory.com.
 But the issue gained significant traction when Alternet’s version appeared Monday on Salon.com under a similar headline.